-On a visit to Elko during his term in office in 2001, late Governor Kenny Guinn said “This is the best museum in the State of Nevada.”
+On a visit to Elko’s Northeastern Nevada Museum during his first term, late Governor Kenny Guinn remarked, “This is the best museum in the State of Nevada,” and we couldn’t agree more.